What is Branding and Why is it Important?

 Brand Vision Statement Example: Susan G. Komen

-Susan G. Komen’s vision is simple: “A word without breast cancer.”
+Susan G. Komen’s vision is simple: “A world without breast cancer.”
 Their mission is to prevent and find a cure breast cancer.
 If they were to achieve their mission, we would be living in a world without breast cancer.

 That may seem simple enough, but having that vision in place can keep them from going to far down a different path.
 For example, it may be tempting at times to become a research foundation that also tries to research other kinds of cancer or to partner with a drug company that treats breast cancer but does not cure it or prevent it.